 Donofrio joined the company in 1999.
 He most recently served as Bank of America’s chief financial officer for more than six years from 2015 to 2021.
 Before then, he held a number of key roles across the company, based in New York City and London.
 He served as co-head of Global Corporate and Investment Banking, head of Global Corporate Banking, head of Global Corporate Credit and Transaction Banking, co-head of Investment Banking, head of all Global Industry Groups and co-head of our Global Healthcare Group.
 His product experience includes M&A, global capital markets, including debt, equity, foreign exchange and derivative capital markets, as well as traditional banking products, such as loans, leases, global payments and deposits.

-Prior to joining Bank of America, Donofrio worked at UBS, where he was a senior member of the health care group from 1994 through 1999, focusing on biotech, specialty pharmaceuticals, and large cap pharmaceutical companies.
+Prior to joining Bank of America, Donofrio worked at UBS, where he was a senior member of the healthcare group from 1994 to 1999, focusing on biotech, specialty pharmaceuticals, and large cap pharmaceutical companies.
 Previously, he worked at Kidder, Peabody & Co. in the health care, technology and debt restructuring groups.